TransmissionZero/Win16-Example-Application/Readme.md

 Enhanced Mode.

 The Open Watcom build of the application has optimisations switched off.
-With optimisations, the application crashes on startup.
+With optimisations enabled, the application crashes on startup.

 If you have any other problems or questions, please ensure you have read this readme file and the